READING TIME: 3 MINUTES

 4. Twisted frame tube: Cayan Tower, Dubai, UAE

-Dubai’s Cayan Tower employs a twisted frame tube system where each floor of the 495-unit luxury residential building is identical but twists 1.2 degrees in relation to the floor below it, producing a beautiful 90-degree twist.
+Dubai’s Cayan Tower employs a twisted frame tube system where each floor of the 495-unit luxury residential building is identical but twists 1.2 degrees in relation to the floor below it, thereby producing a beautiful 90-degree twist.

 The exhibition runs till Tuesday 1 October 6 pm so check it out before it ends.